dpuelz/MachineLearning_MSBA-WP/README.md

 Overview: Probability is central to all things data science.
 We use it to formalize uncertainty and discuss unknown model parameters estimated with data.
 It characterizes the likely outcomes of future events.
 Without it, there is no point in doing data science, artificial intelligence, or machine learning.
 This probability section is divided into an introduction, including notation and rules of conditioning and independence, and applications of these rules to common paradoxes and fallacies.
 Understanding probability is the data scientist's secret weapon.
 While computer science + engineering versions of machine learning training gloss over these concepts, you will have a solid grasp of them.
 Further, it will put you ahead of these folks because you know how to characterize and interpret statistical uncertainty.

 - Probability [slides](slides/week3_UT.pdf) covering both weeks 3 and 4.
+	- Give an example of how you use conditional probability in your day-to-day life. (video)
+	- When is the independence assumption reasonable, and when does it fail? (video)
+	- Why is the rule of total probability sometimes referred to as "the mixture rule"? (video)
+	- What is the aggregation paradox and how does it relate to Simpson's paradox? (video)

 ### Week 3: Definition and conditioning, independence